bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive website detects the device you are using to view the webpage and serves a specific template created for that sizing.
+An fully responsive website uses a single template which includes specific breakpoints to restyle the page according to the sizing of your device viewport.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first design starts with a template designed to look great on small devices and includes additional code to restyle the page as the viewport increases in size.
+Desktop first is the same, but reversed.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+That magic number sets a simple mathematical baseline which states that 1 rem = 10 px.

 4. How would you describe preprocessing to someone new to CSS?

+It is a coding framework which makes writing CSS more efficient by utilizing helpful features such as variables and nested syntax.
+A preprocessor makes CSS structure more readable and easier to maintain.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I love everything about it.
+Variables are the best.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.